Liaquat–Nehru Pact

 The Liaquat–Nehru Pact (or the Delhi Pact on minorities) was a bilateral treaty between India and Pakistan in which refugees were allowed to return to dispose of their property, abducted women and looted property were to be returned, forced conversions were unrecognized, and minority rights were confirmed.

 The treaty was signed in New Delhi by the Prime Minister of India Jawaharlal Nehru and the Prime Minister of Pakistan Liaquat Ali Khan on April 8, 1950.
 The treaty was the outcome of six days of talks sought to guarantee the rights of minorities in both countries after the Partition of India and to avert another war between them.

-This pact also introduced visa system for refugees and free passage of refugees across border was restricted.
+This pact also introduced a visa system for refugees and free passage of refugees across the border was restricted.

 Minority commissions were set up in both countries.
 More than one million refugees migrated from East Pakistan (now Bangladesh) to West Bengal in India.